-Japanese cuisine is notoriously full of vegetables, whether they are steam, pickled, raw or fried.
+Japanese cuisine is notoriously full of vegetables, whether they are steamed, pickled, raw or fried.
 And with a love for soy and miso, noodles and rice it can’t be too hard to make a delicious Japanese, plant-based meal, or can it?
 What about when it comes to sushi?
 It is all too fishy?
-Before you rule out sushi, take a look at our list of top 6 places to eat get your plant-based sushi fill in London.
+Before you rule it out, take a look at our list of top 6 Japanese restaurants to get your plant-based sushi fill in London.

 Billed as Europe’s first organic, vegan Japanese restaurant that takes waste seriously and encourages customers to do the same.
 Expect to find a range of plant-based sushi and other Japanese classics, like bento boxes, udon and tempura.
 The menu also offers a range of gluten free menu options and takes its health focus further by adding brown rice flour to increase the fibre content in its traditional sushi rice.
 We also like their fried dishes, like the tempura, include seaweed to assist with digestion.
 We’re not sure of the science behind this one, but we love both tempura and seaweed, so we’re sold.

 A brilliant example of Japanese food, perhaps where you’d least expect to find it.
 From a residential Hackney street, step into an oasis of Zen, the calm and sleek interior design is understated, showing cool, creative flair.
 The attention to detail embodies the approach to food here too.
 The menu here in Uchi is imaginative and responds to individual dietary choices (vegetarian and vegan, naturally).
 The sushi goes beyond expectation and there are a number of plant-based options.
 Dishes like the miso aubergine and tempura broccoli competed for our affections, but anything you order is pretty delightful.